 Using the app is a simple process once set up and we will be happy to assist in this or give you access to our how to guides.

 The NHS has a number of useful resources to help use the NHS App:

 We operate a system whereby prescriptions are processed daily by a member of the Patient Services Team.
 Please allow at least two working days for processing.
 Examples:

 When ordering medication we can only process prescriptions up to 10 days before they are due to run out, please make allowances for this time frame when ordering medication either yourself or through the pharmacy.
 We do not accept urgent requests for medication.
 Requesting an "urgent" repeat prescription because you have run out of your medication is not an appropriate use of resources and may lead to errors in prescribing.
 When you do order through the pharmacy please state which medication is needed rather than requesting all medications.
 This is because some of your medication may not be due or necessarily needed.

-Requests for repeat prescriptions can be made in the following ways:
+Requests for repeat prescriptions can be made via a number of channels: